What Is Periodontal (Gum) Disease?

 Untreated gum tissue inflammation can cause bone loss that allows pockets to develop between the gums and teeth.
 As these pockets become deeper, more bacteria will fit and build up inside them.
 This will eventually destroy the gum tissue and bone that support the teeth.
 If too much bone is destroyed, the teeth will not be supported anymore and will fall out.

-A daily home care regimen is necessary to try to prevent periodontal disease near in Chicago, IL.
-Thoroughly brushing for two minutes, twice a day and flossing every night will help keep bacteria under control.
-Flossing not only helps prevent cavities in between the teeth, but also when done properly, cleans under the gum line and helps fight gum disease.
+A daily home care regimen is necessary to try to prevent periodontal disease in Chicago, IL.
+Thoroughly brushing for two minutes twice a day and flossing every night will help keep bacteria under control.
+Flossing helps prevent cavities in Chicago, IL in between the teeth and, when done correctly, cleans under the gum line, and helps fight gum disease.

-Dr. Raffi treats gum disease near Chicago, IL, according to the severity of the disease and other underlying medical conditions you may have.
-We usually start with a deep cleaning in our Chicago, IL dental office to remove bacteria from the teeth and under the gums.
-Your doctor at Dr. Raffi General & Implant Dentistry will discuss with you the best treatment options and look at your medical history, to see if you might have other medical conditions, such as diabetes, that may be contributing to your gum disease.
+Our dental office in Chicago, IL treats gum disease according to the severity of the disease and other underlying medical conditions you may have.
+We usually start with a deep cleaning to remove bacteria from the teeth and under the gums in Chicago, IL.
+Your dentist will discuss the best treatment options and look at your medical history to see if you might have other medical conditions, such as diabetes, that may contribute to your gum disease.